Rick-Phoenix/sketch/docs/src/ts/smart_features.md

 # Smart Features

-Sketch adds a few smart features, that may be useful when dealing with packages dependencies and metadata.
+Sketch adds a few smart features that may be useful when dealing with packages dependencies and metadata.

 ## Converting `latest` to a range

-By default, all `latest` versions will be converted to a version range (which can be specified in the config) that starts from the actual latest version for that package.
+By default, all versions marked as `latest` will be converted to a version range (`minor` by default, but can be customized) that starts from the actual latest version for that package.

-This means that you can easily use your presets and ensure that they're always going to be updated, without using `latest`, which is not very good practice.
+This means that you can easily reuse your presets over time to start new projects, without needing to manually bump all versions, and while also avoiding `latest`, which is not suitable for stability.

 <div class="warning">